PygmalionAI/aphrodite-engine/README.md

 Aphrodite will require a slightly specialized environment to run, as the latest CUDA and GCC versions are not supported.
 You can use Conda to easily configure your environment.

 ### Install miniconda3
+If you run into any problems, please refer the common [Common Issues](#common-issues) section, or open an [Issue](https://github.com/PygmalionAI/aphrodite-engine/issues) if you can't find the answer there.

 ```sh
 $ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 $ bash ./Miniconda3*